allison-d/Cluster/README.md

 - ggtree
 - bslib

 Two possible methods for running ShinyCluster include the R console and RStudio.
+Both methods will open ShinyCluster in a new RStudio window.
+From there, the app can also be opened in a browser.
+ShinyCluster has six tabs, where the first tab 'Overview' describes the expected file formats for the CSV files that are uploaded to the app.

-1. R console: after installing the R libraries, one can run the following lines after adding the path to the Code directory.
+1. R console: after installing the R libraries, one can run the following lines after adding their path to the 'code' directory in runApp().
 This will open
 ShinyCluster in a new browser window.

 library(shiny)
 shiny::runApp("path to the Code directory")